sh-4/election-analysis/README.md

 # Election-Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+At the request of the Colorado Board of Elections, I have completed the following tasks to perform an audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
+2. Get a complete list of counties with voters.
+3. Calculate the total number of votes each county contributed.
+4. Calculate the percentage of votes in each county.
+5. Determine the county with the largest voter turnout.
-2. Get a complete list of candidates who received votes.
+3. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+4. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+5. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+6. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv